 Welcome to the Robot Perception and Learning (RPL) Lab at the University of Texas at Austin!
 Our research focuses on two intimately connected research threads: Robotics and Embodied AI.
-We investigate the synergistic relations of perception and action in embodied agents and build intelligent algorithms that give rise to general-purpose robot autonomy.
+We investigate the synergistic relations of perception and action in embodied agents and build algorithms and systems that give rise to general-purpose robot autonomy.

 Our work draws theories and methods from robotics, machine learning, and computer vision, along with inspirations from human cognition, neuroscience, and philosophy, to solve open problems at the forefront of Robotics and AI.
-We are always looking out for talented members to join our group.
+We are always looking for talented members to join our group.